AppInstalleriOSGH/Circlefy/README.md

 2. **The Fix**:
    Circlefy modifies the **executable file** of the app to include two FAT slices:
-   - The **first slice** is a placeholder binary for either the visionOS or macOS platform, depending on the desired icon effect.
+   - The **first slice** is an armv7 placeholder binary for either the visionOS or macOS platform, depending on the desired icon effect.
    - The **second slice** is the original app binary.

 3. **iOS Kernel Behavior**: